Eypan1/Eypan1/README.md

 </div>
 <h4>

-🤓 I have an interest in Software Development, Engineering, AI and ML
+🤓 I have an interest in Software Development, Software Engineering, AI and ML

 🔭 I love learning about new technologies